 What the Antique Dealer Doesn’t Want You?
 Know from Our Experts

-When you’re considering selling your antique gold and silver, you probably do a little bit of research to learn more about the market and the pieces you have.
-It’s great to be informed, but not every antique dealer would agree.
+When you’re considering selling your antique gold and silver, do research to learn more about the market and the pieces you have.
+While having knowledge is beneficial, not all antique dealers share this sentiment.
 Some try to keep a few little secrets from their customers.
-If you’re going to be dealing with antique jewelry buyers, you can get the upper hand by knowing a few of these trade secrets they’d prefer you not to know.
+If you’re dealing with antique jewelry buyers, you can get the upper hand by knowing a few of these trade secrets they’d prefer you not to know.

 The Price Isn’t Always the Price

-Antiques are one of those areas where the dealer often has a little bit of wiggle room in the price.
-When determining antique jewelry value, dealers generally add a percentage to what they paid so they can make a profit.
-In some cases, they will drop that percentage if they’re selling to another dealer or to one of their loyal customers.
-If you haven’t bought from a particular dealer before, you may still be able to get the piece at a discount, but you have to be polite about it.
-Instead of making an offer, as if there’s any room to negotiate the price.
-In some cases, the dealer may say yes.
+Antiques are one of those areas where the dealer often has a little wiggle room in the price.
+When determining the value of antique jewelry, dealers generally add a percentage to what they paid to make a profit.
+Sometimes they drop that percentage if they sell to another dealer or loyal customer.
+Buying from a dealer for the first time may get you a discount, but be polite.
+Instead of making an offer, as if there’s any room to negotiate the price, In some cases, the dealer may say yes.
 In other cases, that may not be the case.

 Very Few Appraisers Are Actually Trained